MathewRGB/BlaEngine/docs/engine-interface.md

 * go
 	start calculating on the current position set up with the "position" command.
 	There are a number of commands that can follow this command, all will be sent in the same string.
-	If one command is not sent its value should be interpreted as it would not influence the search.
+	If one command is not send its value should be interpreted as it would not influence the search.
-	* searchmoves <move1> .... <movei>
+	* searchmoves  ....
 		restrict search to this moves only
 		Example: After "position startpos" and "go infinite searchmoves e2e4 d2d4" the engine should only search the two moves e2e4 and d2d4 in the initial position.